 Massachusetts Wrongful Death Lawyer

-If you believe that you may be eligible to file a wrongful death claim, you may wish to seek help from a skilled wrongful death attorney in Massachusetts.
-A compassionate Massachusetts wrongful death lawyer understands how difficult it can be when the unthinkable occurs and may be able to help you shoulder some of the burdens.
-Call (617) 925-6407 today for help.
+If you believe that you may be eligible to file a wrongful death claim, you may wish to seek help from the Law Office of John Sheehan.
+Our compassionate Massachusetts wrongful death lawyers understand how difficult it can be when the unthinkable occurs and may be able to help you lighten some of the burden.
+Call (617) 410-5364 today for help.

 Who Can File a Wrongful Death Claim in Massachusetts?

-Deaths that occur due to the negligent, reckless, willful, or wanton acts of others may merit the filing of a wrongful death suit.
+Deaths that occur because of the negligent, reckless, willful, or wanton acts of others may merit the filing of a wrongful death suit.
 In Massachusetts, the executor or administrator of the estate of the deceased is the proper party to bring a wrongful death action.
+The administrator of the estate is usually identified in the deceased’s will, unless there is no will.
+If there is no will, the court will appoint one.
+They will be responsible for paying off debts, handling estate matters, and orchestrating the filing of a wrongful death claim.
 Therefore, the assistance of a wrongful death attorney in Massachusetts is necessary to establish an estate before the ability to file a wrongful death claim.

 Typically, the surviving spouse and children of the deceased are the beneficiaries of the estate.
 One or more of these persons may serve as administrator, as well, or a third party may serve as administrator in some cases.
-For individuals who were unmarried at the time of their deaths, his or her next of kin would be the beneficiaries of the estate.
+A person does not need to be a beneficiary of a wrongful death lawsuit in order to serve as administrator.
+For individuals who were unmarried at the time of their deaths, their next of kin would be the beneficiaries of the estate.